Tracie-J/weather-data-project/README.md

 3. Run the main.py file.
 This will use the WeatherData class to call the API and retrieve the information.
 The WeatherTable class will create a table in SQLite and the file will store the records in the table and query it.

+## Sources
+* This project uses historical weather data collected from the [Open-Meteo API](https://archive-api.open-meteo.com/v1/archive).
+This API provides access to daily weather data such as temperature, wind speed, and precipitation for specific coordinates and dates.